Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Is eToro safe?

-Yes. eToro is regulated and authorised by the FCA in the UK and also covered by the Financial Services Compensation Scheme, so you’ll be protected for up to GBP£85,000 in the event the company goes bust.
+Yes, eToro is safe to use in Ireland. eToro is regulated and authorised by the FCA in the UK and also covered by the Financial Services Compensation Scheme, so you’ll be protected for up to GBP£85,000 in the event the company goes bust.

 eToro customer reviews